-Although the University of Helsinki's coordinates (60◦ 10 1.2 N, 24◦ 57 18E) fall just below the Arctic Circle, we are fully committed to Arctic research.
+Though the University of Helsinki's coordinates (60◦ 10 1.2 N, 24◦ 57 18E) fall just below the Arctic Circle, we are fully committed to Arctic research.
+Furthermore, we have a research station in the far north of Finland, in Kilpisjärvi.
 It is thus a particular pleasure for us to have the privilege to co-host the UArctic Congress 2018 with the University of Oulu.

 The world’s climate is changing, particularly in the Arctic.
 Here, the changes will not only affect local communities, permafrost and ecosystems; they will have an impact on the rest of the world.
 The Arctic plays a special role in the global climate system, and the University of Helsinki is very proud of its versatile and multidisciplinary Arctic research into these changes, including such topics as climate change, environmental shifts, geopolitical challenges or economic and socio-cultural transformations.

 I warmly welcome you to Helsinki in order to experience how Arctic research, resilience and creativity come together in our beautiful city.